jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 Much like [day 11](https://jdunkerley.co.uk/2020/12/13/alteryxing-the-advent-of-code-2020-week-2/), the first task is to parse the input into the set of active cubes each with a `x`, `y`, `z` and `w` co-ordinate.
 This is then the input into the macro.
 The macro performs one iteration following the rules of the puzzle.

 Within the macro, I chose to work out the minimum and maximums for each dimension and then created a 4-dimensional grid one larger in each dimension.
 For every cell, I also create the shift up and down by 1 in dimension (for part 1, I disable the `w` shifts).
-Having created this grid with the shift it is then a case of joining into the active cube set and it becomes a straight forward summation and formula to compute the new set of active cells.
+Having created this grid with the shift it is then a case of joining into the active cube set, and it becomes a straight forward summation and formula to compute the new set of active cells.
 The answer for the puzzle is just given by the number of rows in after the final macro.

 My macro also produced a diagnostic output reproducing the string input in the puzzle.
 This allowed me to work out what was going on with the example and ensure I produced the same results.